2025–26 Bobsleigh World Cup

-The 2025–26 Bobsleigh World Cup (official: BMW IBSF Bobsleigh World Cup) is a multi-race series over a season of bobsleigh, organised by International Bobsleigh and Skeleton Federation (IBSF).
+The 2025–26 Bobsleigh World Cup (official: BMW IBSF Bobsleigh World Cup) was a multi-race series over a season of bobsleigh, organised by International Bobsleigh and Skeleton Federation (IBSF).

-The season will start on 22 November 2025 in Cortina d'Ampezzo, Italy and will conclude on 18 January 2026 in Altenberg, Germany.
+The season started on 22 November 2025 in Cortina d'Ampezzo, Italy and concluded on 18 January 2026 in Altenberg, Germany.

-The highlight of the season are the 2026 Winter Olympics in Cortina d'Ampezzo, whose results were not included in the World Cup standings.
+The highlight of the season was the 2026 Winter Olympics in Cortina d'Ampezzo, whose results were not included in the World Cup standings.